-This brochure is only intended for parents applying for children who are eligible for September 2024 transfer into Reception at a primary or infant school, or Year 3 at a junior school, as part of the normal admissions round which ends on 31 August 2024.
+This brochure is only intended for parents applying for children who are eligible for September 2025 transfer into Reception at a primary or infant school, or Year 3 at a junior school, as part of the normal admissions round which ends on 31 August 2025.
 You should read the guide in full for information on the process and your responsibilities as the applicant.

-If you want to apply to transfer your child into Reception or Year 3 at a junior school after 31 August 2024, or you want to apply for your child to transfer into Years 1 to 6 at any time, please read the separate 'In Year' transfer brochure available on the Kingston Council website for information on the application process.
+If you want to apply to transfer your child into Reception or Year 3 at a junior school after 31 August 2025, or you want to apply for your child to transfer into Years 1 to 6 at any time, please read the separate 'In Year' transfer brochure available on the Achieving for Children website for information on the application process.

-Key dates for the admission process for September 2024 entry 2023 including supplementary forms
+Key dates for the admission process for September 2025 entry

-Friday 1 September Online applications are open via www.eadmissions.org.uk due to exceptional circumstances they could not be made by 15 January 2024, and for people who moved after 15 January
+Sunday 1 September Online applications are open via www.eadmissions.org.uk including supplementary forms due to exceptional circumstances they could not be made by 15 January 2025, and for people who moved after 15 January

-Monday 15 January Closing date for receipt of online and paper applications,
+Wednesday 15 January Closing date for receipt of online and paper applications,

-Wednesday 7 February Final date for applications to be considered as on-time where
+Tuesday 11 February Final date for applications to be considered as on-time where

-2024 to evidence habitual residency in the borough
+2025 to evidence habitual residency in the borough

-Tuesday 16 April All on-time applicants will be sent an email during the
+Wednesday 16 April All on-time applicants will be sent an email during the